altifwylebrown/visual-identity/README.md

 To add it in this repository, please make a pull request using your github user profile.
 Here is a [video explanation](https://www.youtube.com/watch?v=BQF6gdKqiaE&index=3&list=PL_vIhjXh1UTpRShlXYlItkXPjIS5aWLPH) if you need help with that.
 If you don't have the image on your computer but only a link, you can temporarily add it to the [image-links](temporary-image-links.md) textfile.
 Please only commit to this repository with images that are owned by you, the public or project itself.
+It helps if the name are descriptive and, if appropriate, specify the image dimensions.